 Good Shepherd Lutheran College was the fourth Lutheran School in the Northern Territory and the second in the Top End prior to the merge with St Andrew Lutheran School in January 2015.
-It has grown from a small group of 18 students who commenced in January 1998 to now having an enrolment of over 1,300.
+It has grown from a small group of 18 students who commenced in January 1998 to now having an enrolment of over 1,000.

-Need for Quality Education
+Need for quality education

-The concept for the school emerged in late 1995 and led to the forming of a school task force made up of members from both Good Shepherd Lutheran Church - Palmerston and St Andrew Lutheran Church - Nightcliff.
+The concept for the school emerged in late 1995 and led to the forming of a School Task Force made up of members from both Good Shepherd Lutheran Church Palmerston and St Andrew Lutheran Church Nightcliff.
 This group recognised from its beginning the need for alternative education for the growing Palmerston community.

-The school was located on the corner of Temple Terrace and Emery Avenue - Gray, a suburb in the heart of Palmerston.
-Title for the 2.2-hectare block was granted in January 1997.
+Good Shepherd Lutheran College established a Junior School on the corner of Temple Tce and Emery Ave in Gray, a suburb in the heart of Palmerston.
+Title for the 2.2 hectare block was granted in January 1997.

-Middle and Senior School Developments
+Middle and Senior School developments

 Merge with St Andrew Lutheran School